Trump Has Said Cutting Off North Korea’s Trade Is Easy. Here’s Why He’s Wrong.

 BuzzFeed News compared the data provided by Marine Traffic to information from another maritime information service called FleetMon, which lists vessels’ flag histories.

 The Trump administration has looked on the development of North Korea’s nuclear weapons and ballistic missiles programs with increasing urgency.
-Both as a candidate and as president, Trump has repeatedly signaled that getting North Korea to cooperate is as simple as convincing the Chinese to sign on to US policy on North Korea.
+Both as a candidate and as president, Trump has repeatedly signaled that getting the country to cooperate is as simple as convincing the Chinese to sign on to US policy on North Korea.

 After North Korea fired off a ballistic missile in waters between Korea and Japan last week, for instance, Trump tweeted that it was an act of disrespect toward China.
 He has also repeatedly linked US trade ties with China to Beijing’s cooperation with his approach to North Korea.